dermitza/SecureNIO/README.md

 ### JavaDoc

-You can browse the JavaDoc (here link XXXXX).
+You can currently browse the JavaDoc through the zipped version provided above.
 Additional documentation (sometimes extensive) is included in the source files.

 ## License